-As per the manufacturer, VENTURE does not restrict what cargo is carried, providing weight limits and capacities are not exceeded, and distribution of weight is performed as listed in this manual.
+As per the manufacturer, Venture RV does not restrict what cargo is carried, providing weight limits and capacities are not exceeded, and distribution of weight is performed as listed in this manual.
 Non-compliance may affect warranty coverage due to overweight and improper handling during travel.
+The recommended loaded tongue weight is between 10% and 15% of the total weight for Travel Trailers and between 15% and 25% of total weight for Fifth Wheels.
+For example, if the loaded vehicle weighs 8000 lbs., the hitch weight for a Travel Trailer would be between 800-1200 lbs., and for a Fifth Wheel the pin weight would be between 1200-200lbs .

 A reasonable principal in loading the unit is for every two pounds of weight loaded in front of the axle, one pound of weight must be loaded behind the axle.
 Also remember, improper side-to-side loading affects leaf spring condition.
 Ultimately it is your responsibility to load the unit properly.